eeedinar/DANN/README.md

 ## Pytoch DANN
 > The original pytorch code is derived from [CuthbertCai][1].
-> This is an implementation of [Domain-Adversarial Training of Neural Networks][2] with a GRL(Gradient Reveral Layer).
+> This is an implementation of [Domain-Adversarial Training of Neural Networks][2] with a Gradient Reveral Layer (GRL).

 ### Requirements
 > python 3.6.2